schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ### Value Proposition

-Currently (2020) there are very few products in the Indian retail financial space offering algo-trading.
-The ones that do, require users to know a programming language (Python in most cases).
+Currently (as of 2020), there are very few products in the Indian retail financial space offering algo-trading.
+The ones that do require traders to write their strategy using a programming language, limiting access for people who can't code.
 Algoniti simplifies strategy creation by providing a form-based method to build your strategy - no coding knowledge is needed.

 ## :video_camera: Initial Research